kronicle-tech/kronicle-cdk-config/README.md

-# Welcome to your CDK TypeScript project!
+# Kronicle CDK Config

-This is a blank project for TypeScript development with CDK.
+This is an example CDK project for deploying Kronicle to AWS ECS+Fargate.
+This project is used to deploy Kronicle for https://demo.kronicle.tech/ but can also be forked and used by anyone to deploy Kronicle to AWS.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The main part of the codebase is [lib/kronicle-stack.ts](lib/kronicle-stack.ts) which contains the CDK-based Infrastructure as Code (IaC) for deploying Kronicle.

-## Useful commands
+## Useful Commands

 * `npm run build`          compile typescript to js
 * `npm run watch`          watch for changes and compile
- * `npm run test`    perform the jest unit tests
+* `npm run test`           run the jest unit tests
 * `npm run cdk -- deploy`  deploy this stack to your default AWS account/region
 * `npm run cdk -- diff`    compare deployed stack with current state
 * `npm run cdk -- synth`   emits the synthesized CloudFormation template